SNAKE ARTICLE > HOUSING AND HABITAT

 The captive housing of snakes is highly controversial, and recent trends towards turning plastic storage boxes (particularly 'Really Useful Boxes' or RUBs) into habitats has been met with both criticism and praise.
 For some, the use of plastic storage boxes and similar enclosures is seen as a care-comprimising, budget form of housing, whilst others see them as ideal DIY enclosures.
 This review aims to highlight the advantages and disadvantages of plastic storage-box style enclosures compared to purpose-built vivaria, drawing on several scientific works involving snakes in captivity.

 Many snakes are considered to be thigmotactic; they keep large areas of their bodies in contact with surfaces of the environment to feel safe .
 By keeping as much of the body in contact with the environment, the snake limits how much it is exposed to open space, and therefore predators.
 This same behaviour is seen in other animals including mice, which run alongside walls and other surfaces of the environment rather than venturing into open spaces .
-This thigmotactic behaviour drives snakes to seek out small hide spots to squeeze into, such as under logs and rocks, and move along vivarium decorations rather than open floor.
+This thigmotactic behaviour drives most commonly kept snake species to seek out small hide spots to squeeze into, such as under logs and rocks, and move along vivarium decorations rather than open floor.

 So how does this thigmotactic behaviour relate to captive housing?
 As reptiles, snakes are poikilothermic, and require environmental heat for various bodily processes, including digestion and immune function.
 Many commercially available vivaria are constructed from glass, which allows the owner to view the animal easily, however is a poor material for heat conduction and insulation, a concern voiced by scientific recommendations .
 This can not only lead to unstable environmental temperatures , but also forces a thigmotactic snake, moving along the boundaries of a glass vivarium, to invariably comes into contact with a cold surface.
 This is reduced in commercial vivariums which are partially built from wood/melamine or other, more insulating, materials, however most still rely on glass for at least one side of the enclosure.

 In contrast, enclosures made from plastic tubs, be it commercial plastic vivaria or modified storage boxes (e.g. RUBs) provide both a stable internal temperature, and an insulating material for thigmotactic snakes to move along.
 This not only provides a constant ambient temperature for body function, but also prevents the snake cooling quickly whilst exploring the edges of the enclosure.
 The flip side of this of course, is that without careful ventilation and heating, plastic enclosures do not easily allow for a gradient of temperature within the enclosure.

 Air flow is crucial to keeping the air temperature and humidity stable within the enclosure.
 Storage boxes can be close to air-tight when unmodified, however ventilation can be easily added by variety of methods, such as drilled/melted holes, or strong mesh used to replace sections of plastic.
 The light weight and rounded corners of many plastic storage boxes also make them easier to lift and move for cleaning and disinfection , and a recommended choice for animal shelters